E. coli outbreak linked to baby spinach, CDC says

 The affected product was sold in plastic clamshell containers with a “best by” date of Oct.
 23, 2021.

-There have been 10 reported sicknesses in seven states, including one in Ohio.
+There have been 10 reported sicknesses in seven states.
 Two people have been hospitalized.

 Most people infected with E. coli have severe stomach cramps, diarrhea and vomiting.
 Symptoms usually start three to four days after swallowing the bacteria, and most recover without treatment after five to seven days.